 The representation of arbitrary functions in structured algebraic forms is a recurring theme.
 Our result provides one such representation, which can be compared to others. \begin{itemize} \item \textbf{Polynomial Interpolation:} Any function over a finite field or ring can be represented by a polynomial (e.g., via Lagrange interpolation).
-Our result is distinct in that it achieves a representation as a simple linear map, $z \mapsto az$, at the cost of requiring an embedding $j$ into the ring rather than working on the original set's labels directly.

-\item \textbf{Linear Feedback Shift Registers (LFSRs):} In engineering and cryptography, functions on vector spaces over finite fields are often chosen to be linear for ease of implementation and analysis.
-Our result generalizes this principle, showing that \textit{any} function on an arbitrary finite set can be viewed linearly in a suitable module.

-\item \textbf{Graph Theory:} In Graph Theory our results shows that any functional digraph is a subgraph of a functional graph of a linear map. \end{itemize} While the modulus $m$ can be large, making this construction primarily of theoretical interest, it provides the powerful knowledge that every finite function possesses a hidden linear structure.
+Our result is distinct in that it achieves a representation as a simple linear map, $z \mapsto az$, at the cost of requiring an embedding $j$ into the ring rather than working on the original set's labels directly. \item \textbf{Graph Theory:} In Graph Theory our results shows that any functional digraph is a subgraph of a functional graph of a linear map. \end{itemize} While the modulus $m$ can be large, making this construction primarily of theoretical interest, it provides the powerful knowledge that every finite function possesses a hidden linear structure.